zeraholladay/pysolr4/Readme.md

 # Pysolr4

-A very beta Solr engine for Solr 4 only.
+A Python wrapper for Solr 4+.

 ## Installation